-Our firm voluntary turnover rate has improved.
-It fluctuates on the basis of many factors, including the overall market demand for talent.
+Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
+Our voluntary turnover rate fluctuates based on many factors, including the overall market demand for talent.
 Ensuring a great people experience is a top priority of PricewaterhouseCoopers AG and embedded accordingly in our KPI framework.
 Feedback from our people, be it from new joiners, as part of our Global People Survey or from leavers, is systematically collected and analysed, and areas for improvement identified.
-In July 2020, PwC Switzerland launched an internal study in collaboration with the Swiss Federal Institute of Technology Zurich (ETH Zurich) to detect our people's drivers for well-being during this turbulent time and to find out our employees' opinions on their preferred way of working in the future.
-As a result of people feedback, PwC Switzerland developed and launched a hybrid flexible model.
+PwC Switzerland launched an internal study in collaboration with the Swiss Federal Institute of Technology Zurich (ETH Zurich) to detect our people's drivers for well-being during the pandemic and to find out our employees' opinions on their preferred way of working as part of the 'new normal'.
+As a result of this people feedback, PwC Switzerland developed and launched a hybrid flexible model which was rolled out in August 2021.